Skip to main content

 (Uncertainty Rating × 5)

-The weightings reflect relative cognitive cost: uncertainty and hidden dependencies impose more tax than simple decisions or switches.
+The weightings reflect relative cognitive cost.
+Uncertainty and hidden dependencies impose more tax than simple decisions or switches.

-Step 6: Prioritize by Impact (30–45 minutes)
+Step 6: Prioritize by Impact (30 to 45 minutes)

 Rank activities by: